 Pest Repellent Varieties

-No one wants to sit out on the deck and spend the entire time swatting flies or smacking mosquitoes.
-Instead of using toxic spray or spending time applying bug spray, consider adding plants that can keep the bugs at bay for you.
-Here are a few of our favorites, and what they keep away:
+When enjoying your deck, you don’t want to spend the entire time swatting at flies or smacking mosquitoes.
+Instead of using bug spray, consider plants that will naturally do the job for you.
+Here are a few of our favorites and what bugs they keep away:

 Petunias – these brightly colored flowers not only look and smell amazing, but they also keep away beetles, aphids, and tomato worms